jbroadway/docs/docs/2023.1/studio/how-tos/recording-and-live-streaming/how-to-live-stream-from-flipside-studio.md

 **Step 4.** Once the install process has finished, click **Start** to start the virtual camera.

->**Note:** As an alternative, instead of installing Flispide Broadcaster virual camera, you can add Flipside Broadcaster as a capture window in OBS using Game Capture or Window Capture as the source.
+>**Note:** As an alternative, instead of installing the Flispide Broadcaster virual camera, you can add Flipside Broadcaster as a capture window in OBS using Game Capture or Window Capture as the source.

 ### OBS Studio setup